badlands-model/badlands/README.md

 ## Getting started

+For installation information and documentation visit our github [**wiki page**](https://github.com/badlands-model/pyBadlands/wiki) which provides several useful notes on how to start using the tool.

 The easiest way to get started is with the [Docker container](https://hub.docker.com/u/badlandsmodel/) using [Kitematic](https://docs.docker.com/kitematic/userguide/).
 Once **Kitematic** is installed on your computer, open it and look for **pybadlands-demo** via the *search* menu.

 If you want to install it yourself, these 2 Dockerfiles ([**dependencies**](https://github.com/badlands-model/pyBadlands-Dependencies-Docker/blob/master/Dockerfile) & [**code**](https://github.com/badlands-model/pyBadlands-Docker-Demo/blob/master/Dockerfile)) are the best documentation of the required packages.

 The latest pyBadlands version is the one that’s in our Github [repository](https://github.com/badlands-model/pyBadlands).
 Get it using this shell command, which requires Git:
 * `git clone https://github.com/badlands-model/pyBadlands.git`

-For installation information and documentation visit our github [**wiki page**](https://github.com/badlands-model/pyBadlands/wiki) which provides several useful notes on how to start using the tool.

-Information on how to use pyBadlands via Docker, setup initial models and run examples are available through the following workshop [link](https://cloudstor.aarnet.edu.au/plus/index.php/s/q9JBXdm4QWFWFbB).

 ## The specs...